-Our Chest Cold Soothing Balm is our natural version of an age-old, mentholated remedy.
-Blended with beneficial essential oils of eucalyptus, rosemary, frankincense and tea tree, rub this remedy on just like you would have used your traditional standard to relieve respiratory tract infection symptoms like coughs.
-The base of grapeseed oil and beeswax will smooth onto your skin and create a soothing, moisturizing layer that allows your skin to breathe naturally, while the beneficial essential oils travel through your skin.
+Our Chest Comfort Antitussive (Cough Suppressant) Balm is a natural version of an age-old remedy with menthol from peppermint essential oil temporarily suppress cough due to minor throat and bronchial irritation associated with a cold or inhaled irritants.
+The base of grapeseed oil and beeswax will smooth onto your skin and create a soothing, moisturizing layer that allows your skin to breathe, while the essential oils travel through your skin.

 Your body will thank you for choosing plant-based alternatives, and updating your cold and flu program.
 The earth will thank you for choosing cough and cold remedies made from renewable, plant-based resources.
 It’s a wellness win-win!